Should You Buy a Rocket Espresso Machine?

 The real differences in day-to-day use.

-The Appartamento rewards a consistent, familiar routine; the R58 invites small adjustments depending on mood or coffee.
+The Appartamento rewards a consistent, familiar routine.
+The R58 invites small adjustments depending on the coffee, your mood, or how much control you want that day.

-With the Appartamento, most decisions are made once and then forgotten; with the R58, you retain the option to keep refining.
+With the Appartamento, most decisions are made once and then repeated.
+With the R58, you keep the option to tweak and refine.

-The Appartamento asks you to learn one good workflow; the R58 encourages ongoing learning and experimentation.
+The Appartamento asks you to learn one solid workflow.
+The R58 encourages ongoing learning and experimentation.

-Both are consistent machines, but the Appartamento achieves this through simplicity, while the R58 achieves it through control.
+Both are consistent machines — the difference is how they get there.
+The Appartamento through simplicity, the R58 through control.

 Buying a Rocket Espresso Machine in the UK: What to Know Before You Order.